sinclairzx81/bayes/readme.md

 A naive bayes classifier written in typescript.
 This classifier was written specifically to support streaming large amounts of dynamic training data
 (given in the form of plain javascript objects) in real-time.
 This classifier is able to learn new features at random, and can be trained with non structured javascript objects of varying properties.
-The classifier runs with a low memory footprint, and makes persisting training data is straight forward.
+The classifier runs with a low memory footprint, and persisting training data is straight forward.

 Useful for enabling classification services in real-time message based systems.